nightowl886/PIP-Pricing-Engine/README.md

 This project demonstrates practical expertise in SQL data modeling, healthcare payment systems, and insurance analytics, while providing a real-world application for billing validation and claims management.

 ---

 ## 📊 Data Source Selection
-This project uses the CMS Physician Fee Schedule (PFS) non‑QP files (PFREV26A–D) as the core dataset.

-PFREV26A (Q1) provides the initial national payment amounts for 2026.

-PFREV26B–D (Q2–Q4) are quarterly updates that incorporate policy adjustments, RVU changes, and OPPS caps.

-For production use (PIP pricing tool), the project relies on PFREV26D (Q4) because it represents the final and most stable values for the year.

-For trend analysis, all four quarters (A–D) are imported into a unified PostgreSQL table with a quarter field, enabling cross‑quarter comparisons.

-## 📊 Data Source Selection